 Downtown Breakfast Hour Events

-The Kent Downtown Partnership hosts three morning events per year where members are invited to enjoy breakfast during presentations on topics concerning downtown.
-These breakfasts also provide networking opportunities to learn more about fellow members.
+Kent Downtown Partnership hosts three morning events per year where members are invited to enjoy breakfast during presentations on topics concerning downtown.
+These breakfasts also provide networking opportunities to learn more about fellow members and downtown business owners.

 Member businesses and organizations are linked to the Kent Downtown Partnership website and appear on our online membership directory allowing members to better communicate with each other and broaden their business network.